Getting started on your editing career

 SEEK PAID WORK AS AN EDITOR

-Once you are qualified and have at least some experience in editing, if you wish to work full-time as an editor you can:
+Once you are qualified and have at least some experience in editing, you can:

 - apply for early-career or trainee editor positions which would allow you to gain experience as an employee, and/or

-- set yourself up as a home-based freelancer, bearing in mind you will need to gain experience as you go; and register your editing business or availability as a freelancer on IPEd’s registrar.
+- set yourself up as a home-based freelancer, bearing in mind you will need to gain experience as you gor.

 In addition to seeking or undertaking full-time editing work, you can:

-- apply for membership of your national and/or state editing organisation; e.g. in Australia, becoming a member of Institute of Professional Editors (IPEd) gives you credibility as an early-career editor.
-As an IPEd member, you’re also eligible to become a member of your state’s IPEd branch
+- apply for membership of your national and/or state editing organisation; e.g. in Australia, becoming a member of Institute of Professional Editors (IPEd) gives you instant credibility and will be extremely helpful in your career.
+As an IPEd member, you can also become a member of your state’s IPEd branch

 - apply for mentorship under your editing organisation’s mentorship program; bearing in mind ‘mentoring’ is not teaching or training, but providing guidance and professional support, particularly about issues you have identified